 Microgrids are an intriguing way to create a cleaner, more energy secure future, but their complexity goes beyond solar panels.
 In fact, connecting a home to a microgrid requires several key pieces of equipment.
 Check out this infographic to learn more!

-EcoBlock team member Eunice Chung interviews Alexandra “Sascha” von Meier, Principal Investigator and co-Energy team lead of the Oakland EcoBlock project.
+EcoBlock team member Eunice Chung interviews Dr. Alexandra “Sascha” von Meier, Principal Investigator and Energy team co-lead of the Oakland EcoBlock project.
 In her interview, Sascha discusses the technical and regulatory complexities of designing the EcoBlock microgrid and shares insights about opportunities for a more climate-resilient future.

 The increasing frequency of power outages, as well as the growing rate and severity of natural disasters including wildfires and extreme weather patterns, poses significant threats to our current electric grid system.
 These risks, along with others such as cybersecurity threats, are a good reason to revisit the the 1880’s debate over whether DC or AC electrical currents would power the future.
 Read on to learn more about why this famous debate is being revisited and the potential for microgrids to provide backup generation during grid failure.

-The Aardehuizen Project is a community microgrid serving 23 homes in Olst, Netherlands. few other ecovillages around the globe that have been built at a scale as successful as the Aardehuizen.
-In this blog, Erin Yu highlights why Olst become the ideal location for a sustainable community and highlights several factors critical to the community’s success.
+The Aardehuizen Project is a community microgrid serving 23 homes in Olst, Netherlands.
+Few other ecovillages around the globe have been built at a scale as successful as the Aardehuizen.
+In this blog, Erin Yu highlights why Olst became the ideal location for a sustainable community and highlights several factors critical to the community’s success.